Use These Simple Mazes for Preschoolers to Improve Pre-writing Skills

 Additional pre-writing activities

 Similar to mazes, this match the image activity is a similar pre-writing activity that your kids will enjoy.
+While there is no finish line on this activity, kids will enjoy matching the pictures.
 To complete this activity, kids must find the matching images and connect them with a line without touching the other images.

 The fun seasonal activity is a great way to work on visual discrimination, problem solving, and pre-writing skills.

 You can get easy printable mazes and pre-writing activities.
-You will be covered for the whole year from Christmas, Halloween, Valentine’s Day, and more.
+You will be covered with fun mazes for the whole year from the Christmas holiday season, Halloween, Valentine’s Day, and more.
 Click on the resource below to learn more about my seasonal maze pre-writing activities.